 - Swallow linaclotide whole.
 Do not break apart, crush, or chew before swallowing.

-- If you miss a dose of linaclotide, take it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of linaclotide, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.